smaht-dac/submitr/docs/source/uploading_files.rst

 The above commands will only look for the files to upload directly within the specified directory (and not any sub-directories therein).
 To look (recursively) within sub-directories, do::

-   submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --directory <path-to-files> --subdirectories
+   submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --directory <path-to-files> --sub-directories

 Resuming Uploads
 ================